A 10-year-old girl, Gemma, has been admitted to the general paediatric unit with an acute asthma exacerbation.

 - Sedentary behaviour – overweight and obese children are more sedentary than their peers.
 (Booth et al. 2006).

-- Diet – children who consume large amounts of sugary drinks, and snack on highly saturated fats, salt and sugar are more likely to be overweight or obese (AIHW 2011).
-Additionally, children with higher BMI have been shown in studies to have poorer quality breakfast and are more likely to omit meals in comparison to their normal-weight peers (Booth et al 2006).
+- Diet – Children who consume large amounts of sugary drinks and snack on highly saturated fats, salt and sugar are more likely to be overweight or obese (AIHW 2011).
+Additionally, children with higher BMI have been shown in studies to have poorer quality breakfast and are more likely to omit meals than their normal-weight peers (Booth et al. 2006).

 - Culture – Acceptable body sizes, food intake and exercise levels are influenced by culture (Cinelli & O’Dea, 2009; Renzaho et al., 2008).

-- Family – family’s influence children’s eating habits.
+- Family – Families influence children’s eating habits.
 Children are more likely to be obese if their mothers are obese (O’Dea 2006).

 - Socioeconomic status – Children from lower socioeconomic status are at greater risk of being overweight and obese (O’Dea, 2006; Wake et al., 2006).

 - Built environment – the community in which one lives, and, therefore, an individual’s access to parks, playgrounds and open public spaces may influence their level of activity (AIHW 2011).

 Gemma’s mother states, “She is only a little bit fat.
 I don’t understand what all the fuss is about.”

 What are the consequences of being overweight?

 Being overweight and obese influences children’s short- and long-term health and well-being.
 These children are at higher risk of:

 - Low self-esteem